 - multinational work environment with over 950 colleagues from more than 50 nations

 - extensive options of vocational training (i. a. expert seminars, language courses or leadership seminars)

 - flexible working hours and various models to ensure the compatibility of family and career

 - excellent infrastructure, including a scientific in-house library as well as modern work spaces

 - remuneration according to the standards of the collective wage agreement TV-AVH including further social benefits

 The promotion of equal rights is a matter of course for us.
-Severely disabled persons and these equals disable peoples equally suitable for a position will be given preference in accordance with statutory provisions.
+Severely disabled persons and these equals severely disabled persons who are equally suitable for the position will be considered preferentially within the framework of legal requirements.

-Please send your application indicating job offer code-no. 2018/KS 14 including your CV, description of your scientific expertise, publication list, copies of credentials including grades, and names and addresses of three academic referees by e-mail in one pdf-file not larger than 10 MB to firstname.lastname@example.org.
+Please send your application (in English) indicating job offer code-no. 2018/KS 11 including a short letter of motivation, description of research experience, CV together with a list of publications and copies of relevant certificates preferably by e-mail in one file not larger than 10 MB to email@example.com.

 The closing date for applications is January 27th, 2019.